AODocs-Dev/api-documentation/aodocs-staging.altirnao.com/Guides/50-Manage workflows/99-File download test.md

 #### Disallowed

-* everything: clicking, right-clicking — it all yields zero results
+* everything: clicking, right-clicking — it all yields zero results (see test dump section below)

 ---